nicolasmbronner/blog-web-app-v2/docs/technical.md

 - **Tests**: Automated testing suite mirroring src structure
   - Tests follow the same structure as the src folder
   - Each module has corresponding unit tests

+### Template Structure and Strategy
+The application uses EJS templating with a component-based approach:

+1. **Base Layout**
+   - `header.ejs` and `footer.ejs` provide the basic page structure
+   - Meta tags, CSS imports, and common scripts are included in the header

+2. **Navigation System**
+   - `menu.ejs` provides a contextual navigation system that displays different buttons based on:
+     - Current page (`currentPage` variable)
+     - User authentication status (`isLoggedIn` variable)
+     - Author status for articles (`isAuthor` variable)
+   - Different action buttons:
+     - Back navigation: Handles different return behaviors (simple return or with cancellation toasts)
+     - Theme toggle: Present on all pages
+     - Action buttons: Edit, delete, create, etc. based on context

+3. **Reusable Components**
+   - `article-item.ejs` represents a single article in list views
+   - Each component receives only the data it needs to render
+   - Contextual display decisions happen in the component based on passed variables

+4. **Data Flow**
+   - Controllers prepare all necessary data before rendering
+   - View templates focus on presentation logic only
+   - Context variables (currentPage, articleId, etc.) control template behavior

 ### Testing Architecture
 - **Test Framework**: Jest with ES modules support